paaguti/yasnippet-rfc/README.md

 There you are.
 Explore the snippets...
 They should appear as a separate submenu in the nxml-mode snippet menu.
 For your reference, I have cloned my ~/.emacs.d directory with the relevant files only.

+I use nxml-mode to edit XML files and therefore my snippets are located where they are.
+If you happen to use another mode, customise your installation and please let me know.

 Enjoy and please, improve and contribute back :-)